dwang022/pathforward-pharmacology/src/pages/join-us.md

 subtitle: DataRes is currently not recruiting.
 Recruiting for each of the DataRes teams happens at the beginning of every quarter.
 ---

 Want to learn Data Science?
-[Click here to sign up for DataLearn](https://forms.gle/Yx6tL4begTk8epYNA).
+[Click here to join the DataLearn Discord](//discord.gg/WPhV9JXz).

 ## Spring 2023 Application Timeline: